 The ISPP prepares interns to have a successful career in dietetics.
 Interns will be given the opportunity to satisfactorily complete all supervised practice rotations, ACEND competencies and assignments as outlined by the rotation workbooks and ACEND competency evaluations.
 Successful completion of the assigned rotations with satisfactory evaluations and grades are required for graduation.
 Upon successful completion of the ISPP, interns will complete the Registration Eligibility Application Form to be eligible to take the Dietitian Registration Examination.

-Additional program outcomes are available upon request by contacting the program director, Beth Leonberg.
+Additional program outcomes are available upon request by contacting the interim program director, Stella Volpe, PhD.

 Program Goal #1: To provide quality didactic instruction and learning experiences to prepare graduates to be accepted into dietetic internships and graduate schools, or to work in the field of dietetics.